 It is assumed there will be return video links to any spacecraft in Cislunar orbit as those are expected to be longer duration missions.
 For extended surface operations missions, that will be a requirement as well.
 The surface operations habitat for that type of mission requires a full communication suite, effectively being a spacecraft on the ground.

-This diagrams depicts the potential communications links needed for lunar surface operations.
+This diagrams depicts the representative potential communications links needed for lunar surface operations.

-Do we repeat all the use case scenarios or only add the additional/different use cases?
-Surface ops, for example.
-What’s the role of video in emergency scenarios?
-Specifically mission abort scenarios.
-Multiple comm links.
-How is video used for long-term uncrewed activity?
-Reallocation of resources during uncrewed times.
-Confirmation of emergency situations.
-Thought is the support assets for CisLunar or Mars are permanent and will always require some type of monitoring.

-Probably likely that more cameras will be employed that will require multiple simultaneous downlinks to feed the public (public will get to go along for the ride in a way we couldn’t do going to the moon in the 60’s).
-And likely not so many payloads/science for CIS Lunar as it is a proving ground for Mars and beyond.

-Surface Ops to the moon will likely be longer than Apollo.
-What about forward link/return video?

-LOS will be longer and will require additional planning for working around those times.

-Borrow cartoon from Voice that shows surface ops, link satellites.
-Show various transmission protocols that can be used.
+As also described in 3.2, Proximity Operations and Situational Awareness Video will likely have highest priority.
+During complex phases of missions involving lunar landers, rovers, and EVA crew, it is likely the amount of video streams will exceed the downlink capacity of return feeds to Earth stations.
+In these cases video may need to be buffered and sent sequentially based on pre-determined prioritization.
+Crew in an orbiter may need to monitor video in real-time that isn’t downlinked to Earth, or video that will be down-linked later.
+Therefore a prioritization schema may be necessary for nearby spacecraft that is different from what is downlinked to ground stations.

+CisLunar scenarios will be similar to Low Earth Orbit (3.2) for emergency scenarios and large files from high-resolution cameras.

 mars campaign

 Describe here multiple scenarios, expanding on CIS Lunar, accounting for extended light time, priority of content (example of low quality imagery for situational awareness), optical links to S-band, and extended proximity operations.